 The fellowships, scholarships, and grants for which Colgate prepares students and alumni include: Rhodes Scholarship, Marshall Scholarship, Gates Cambridge Scholarship, Mitchell Scholarship, Churchill Scholarship, US Student Fulbright Grant, Thomas J. Watson Fellowship, Goldwater Scholarship, Truman Scholarship, Udall Scholarship, Beinecke Scholarship, St. Andrew’s Society of the State of New York Scholarship, Carnegie Endowment for International Peace Junior Fellows Program, Schwarzman Scholarship, Boren Scholarship and Fellowship, Paul and Daisy Soros Fellowship for New Americans, DAAD Scholarships and Grants, Critical Language Scholarship, Pickering Undergraduate and Graduate Fellowship, Humanity in Action Fellowship, National Science Foundation Graduate Research Fellowship, Fulbright UK Summer Institutes, Fulbright-National Geographic Digital Storytelling Fellowship, and Scoville Fellowship.

-All students who have a motor vehicle on campus are required to register the vehicle and receive a registration decal at the Department of Campus Safety within 24 hours of arrival at Colgate.
-The registration and parking regulations can be found on the campus safety website.
-Failure to abide by the university’s motor vehicle rules and regulations may lead to fines, the towing of one’s motor vehicle, and/or disciplinary action.
+All students who have a motor vehicle on campus are required to register the vehicle at the Department of Campus Safety within 24 hours of arrival at Colgate.
+The motor vehicle registration requirements and parking regulations can be accessed via the Campus Safety website (www.colgate.edu/campussafety).
+Failure to abide by the university’s motor vehicle registration requirement and/or parking regulations may lead to fines, towing at the owner’s expense, and/or disciplinary action.

-The Campus Safety Department issues and maintains official Colgate student identification cards.
-The card, with a color picture of the student, student identification number, and date of birth, is the sole instrument for personal identification and for admission to Colgate events, and for use in checking out books and other materials from the library and other organizations on campus.
-The card is issued free of charge, but a fee is assessed to replace lost, mutilated or stolen cards.
-Students may be required by university officials to produce their I.D. cards to verify personal identification, and should carry their I.D. cards at all times.
-Students are reminded that forgery or alteration of the Colgate I.D. card, presenting another student’s identification card to falsely identify oneself or to obtain services and/or products, is considered a violation of the Code of Student Conduct and may result in disciplinary and/or criminal action against those involved.
+The Campus Safety Department issues and maintains official Colgate student identification cards (referred to as ‘Gate Cards).
+The card includes the student’s color photo, identification number, and date of birth.
+‘Gate Cards are the sole instrument for personal identification and admission to Colgate events.
+Gate cards are also used for building access, dining services meal plans, Colgate bookstore purchases, library services, vending / laundry machines, etc. The card is issued free of charge, but a fee is assessed to replace lost, mutilated or stolen cards.
+Students may be required by university officials to produce their Gate Cards to verify personal identification, and should carry them at all times.
+Students are reminded that forgery or alteration of a Gate Card, and presenting another student’s identification card to falsely identify oneself or to obtain services, building access and/or products, is considered a violation of the Code of Student Conduct and may result in disciplinary action.

-It is a violation of university regulations to possess on campus or in university housing, revolvers, pistols, replica weapons, chemical weapons (including mace), knives over six inches in length, gas, or spring-powered pellet or “BB” guns, brass knuckles, sling-shot devices, paintball guns, or any other substance or device designed to harm or incapacitate.
+It is a violation of university regulations to possess the following on campus or in university housing: revolvers, pistols, replica weapons, spring-powered pellet (or “BB”) guns, paintball guns, chemical / biological weapons, knives over six inches in length, brass knuckles, slingshot devices, or any other substance or device designed to harm or incapacitate.
 Rifles, shotguns and paintball guns are not permitted on campus or in university buildings but may be safely stored at the campus safety department.
 This restriction does not apply to law enforcement personnel authorized by law to be in possession of such weapons.
-Other exceptions related to educational programs can only occur with written authorization by the director of campus safety.
-The discharging of weapons on the Colgate campus or in the village of Hamilton is illegal and poses an obvious threat to the lives and safety of residents and will result in severe disciplinary and/or legal action against those responsible.
+Exceptions for educational purposes require written authorization by the Director of Campus Safety.

 Students who lock themselves out of their rooms in university residences should seek entrance by contacting the non-emergency line of the Campus Safety Department at (315) 228-7333 for assistance.
 This service is provided free once per year, and students may be charged for subsequent lockouts.